siglens/siglens-docs/docs/installation/docker.md

 curl -L https://siglens.com/install.sh | sh
 ```

-The above command will download and [`install_with_docker.sh`](https://github.com/siglens/siglens/blob/develop/install_with_docker.sh) bash file from Siglens repository.
+The above command will download and run the [`install_with_docker.sh`](https://github.com/siglens/siglens/blob/develop/install_with_docker.sh) bash script from Siglens repository.

 This `install_with_docker.sh` performs the following task:

 1. **Extracts SigLens Version:** Retrieves the latest SigLens version from the GitHub API.

 2. **Checks Sudo Permissions:** Verifies if the script has sudo privileges and prompts the user if needed.
+> You do not need to run the script as root.

 3. **Identifies OS and Package Manager:** Determines the operating system and package manager for Docker installation.